Registered Nurse (RN) Letter of Recommendation Samples

 A registered nurse (RN) letter of recommendation is a letter written to potential employers outlining the work ethic, professional ability and skills, and experience of a nurse applying for a nursing position.

-A registered nurse (RN) letter of recommendation is written so as to strengthen the nursing applicant’s application and boost their chances of securing the position.
-Sometimes it can be a requirement of the recruiting process, where else in other cases, it can be optional.
-A registered nurse (RN) letter of recommendation gives the employer or recruiting committee a chance to assess the nurse’s suitability from a third-party perspective.
+This letter of recommendation for registered nurses is written to strengthen the nursing applicant’s application and boost their chances of securing the position.
+Sometimes it can be a requirement of the recruiting process, whereas else in other cases, it can be optional.
+This letter gives the employer or recruiting committee a chance to assess the nurse’s suitability from a third-party perspective.
 Also, it shows that the applicant did well at their previous job or in nursing school and provides reasons to support how the nurse is suitable for the job by providing examples and consequently the reason why the employer should hire them.

 Registered nurse (RN) letters of recommendation are often written by professors, supervisors, administrators, or head nurses who interact with nurses or nursing students on a personal level.

-Tip: The longer the relationship between the recommender and the applicant, the more valuable a nursing reference letter will be as it implies the recommender has had enough time to evaluate the nurse and give an informed opinion on his or her qualification to the potential employer.
+The longer the relationship between the recommender and the applicant, the more valuable a nursing reference letter will be, as it implies the recommender has had enough time to evaluate the nurse and give an informed opinion on his or her qualification to the potential employer.

 An RN recommendation can be used under different circumstances.
-The main areas when it is used include;
+The main areas where it is used include:

-• Seeking a new job – Employers or management will often hold a recommendation with high regard when recruiting new nurses in a medical facility such as a hospital, clinic, and others.
+- Seeking a new job – Employers or management will often hold a recommendation with high regard when recruiting new nurses in a medical facility such as a hospital, clinic, or others.

-• Applying for a scholarship – Nurses will often try to further their knowledge to progress in their careers, earn more, or get promoted.
-Nurses who apply for scholarships for this purpose will often require a registered nurse (RN) letter of recommendation to strengthen their application.
+- Applying for a scholarship – Nurses will often try to further their knowledge to progress in their careers, earn more, or get promoted.
+Nurses who apply for scholarships for this purpose will often require a registered nurse letter of recommendation to strengthen their application.

-• Protesting de-registration – Nurses are given the opportunity to defend themselves before being de-registered.
-A well-crafted registered nurse (RN) letter of recommendation can rescue him or her career.
+- Protesting de-registration – Nurses are allowed to defend themselves before being deregistered.
+A well-crafted (RN) letter of recommendation can rescue him or her career.

 Writing a Nursing Reference Letter